 Or 6.
 Or 5 p.m.
 You get the point, right?
 Thanks.

 Last time I checked, a culinary expert was held in high regard like any other journalist but given the modern trend, that will change and not for the better.

 Not unless dumb women and men stop referring to themselves as food bloggers to get an all expenses paid entry to a blogger’s meet and food tasting event by saying, “Excuse me!
 I post generally 1 or 2 food pics and reviews in a month but I’m just not regular these days”, much to the amusement of their own friends standing behind them in a queue.
 Yes, this incident happened in front of me at an event.
 True story.

 Needless to say, there exist food bloggers who are still good critics and don’t mislead the public for money but how many good guys remain?
 How many stay that way?

 If you didn’t get my Batman v Superman: Dawn Of Justice reference, please escort yourself out of this window.
 Geddit?
 Geddit?
 Jesus Christ, my pun game is on point today.

-Keeping digression aside, food blogging has descended from being a profession which details with exploration, culinary expertise, research, culinary journalism and most importantly, love for good food and helping businesses grow with better reviews TO a dumbass fad for the daddy’s princes and princesses with a DSLR and a wad of cash to spend.
+Keeping digression aside, food blogging has descended from being a profession that details with exploration, culinary expertise, research, culinary journalism and most importantly, love for good food and helping businesses grow with better reviews TO a dumbass fad for the daddy’s princes and princesses with a DSLR and a wad of cash to spend.

 So with all due respect, before you judge food bloggers based on their Instagram and Facebook reach, make it a point to actually analyze their page and take a step further by actually looking at how they review food and rate it.